Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 9.2 Reporting Generally

-9.2.1 Reporting to the University occurs when an individual who has experienced sexual violence pursues a formal process through the Sexual Violence Response Office that involves an expectation that action be taken against the respondent.
+9.2.1 Reporting to the University occurs when an individual who has experienced sexual violence pursues a formal process through the Centre that involves an expectation that action be taken against the respondent.

 9.2.2 Reporting sexual violence to the University does not prevent a person from reporting through the criminal justice system (i.e. police) or through other available processes such as to the Human Rights Tribunal of Ontario, the Criminal Injuries Compensation Board or through the civil courts.
 Equally, reporting through police or other mechanisms does not prevent a person from also reporting to the University.

 9.2.3 The decision to report sexual violence is the choice of the person affected.
-In addition, that individual has the right to subsequently withdraw the complaint at any time and has the right not to participate in any University investigation.
+In addition, a community member who files a complaint has the right to subsequently withdraw the complaint at any time and has the right not to participate in any University investigation.
+In such cases, the Sexual Violence Response Team will determine how to address the complaint in the interest of protecting the larger community.
 If a complaint is withdrawn, University supports and accommodations are still available for both the complainant and respondent.

 9.2.4 No one is entitled to either directly or indirectly intimidate, threaten, coerce, discriminate against, harass, retaliate, or engage in reprisals against an individual who is:

 - reporting an incident of, or making a complaint about sexual violence, or

 - participating in or has co-operated with an investigation under this Policy.

 9.2.5 The University may institute measures it considers appropriate to prevent reprisal such as separating the parties to a complaint in the academic, work or housing environment or prohibiting communication between the parties pending the complaint process.
 Anyone engaged in reprisal or who violates the University’s direction may be subject to sanctions and/or discipline including possible termination or expulsion from the University.